bedapub/2025-10-Zukunftstag-simulation/deployment_guide.md

 2. **Afternoon Session** (`afternoon_session`) - For live afternoon workshop (13:30 - 16:00)
 3. **Test Session** (`test_session`) - For development and testing (pre-populated with 29 teams)

+**All three sessions are created automatically** when the app first starts.
+The test session is active by default.

+### Switch Active Session (Admin Dashboard)

+In production, you'll need to switch the active session:

+1. Go to **Admin Dashboard** → **Session Management**
+2. Before morning workshop: Select **Morning Session** → Click "Activate"
+3. Before afternoon workshop: Select **Afternoon Session** → Click "Activate"
+4. Each session maintains separate team data

 ## Production Deployment

 ### Switch to Production Mode